Baton Rouge Court Reporters' FAQs | Legal Deposition

 All you have to do is schedule a deposition with us and let us know that you would like it to be a video deposition.
 We will arrange for a videographer to attend and videotape the deposition.

 The videographer will turn the videos in to our office, and they will be sent out with your finished transcript.
-We offer video depositions on Mini DV and synchronized with the transcript on CD-ROM or DVD.
+We offer video depositions on Mini DV and synchronized with the transcript on CD-ROM, DVD or flash drive.

 What is Video Synchronization?

-Video synchronization is a product where you receive a CD-ROM or DVD that plays the video of the deposition with the text from the transcript flowing next to it.
+Video synchronization is a product where you receive a CD-ROM, DVD or flash drive that plays the video of the deposition with the text from the transcript flowing next to it.
 You can then search the file by page and line number, as well as by keyword, to go directly to that point in the video.
 In a matter of seconds you can create clips of any number of questions/answers and create a video of only the clips you want to show.
 The clips can be played directly or be placed in other presentation software.

 What is Real-Time?